baudekin/pentaho-intg-research/README.md

 ```

 * ContainerExamples - Hosts all the examples related to managing docker from maven.
   * actuatorservice - Is a simple springboot application (https://spring.io/guides/gs/rest-service/) hosted on docker container.
 It is comprised of unit tests using surefire plugin and integration tests using failsafe plugin.
-T
-  o run all test execute:
+  * To run all test execute:
 ```
   mvn verify
 ```